Zedbazi: Zedbazi

-The first single track of this band is "Diss ajili" or in English "Nut diss", published in 2003 by Saman Wilson, the lone singer on this track.
-The track's main melody is taken from "Without Me" by Eminem.
+The band's first single, "Diss ajili" ("Nut diss"), was released in 2003 by Saman Wilson, the only vocalist on the track.
+Its main melody is taken from "Without Me" by Eminem.

-Until 2012, the band had not released an album, and their songs were provided as singles.
+Until 2012, the band had not released an album, and their songs were released as singles.

 Their first studio album, Zakhar Nameh (زاخارنامه – Zāxār Nāme, "The Zakhar Book"), was released on June 4, 2012.
-All of the band members except Saman Wilson were involved in the album, which featured Hichkas, Behzad Leito, and Arash Dara.
+All band members except Saman Wilson took part in the album, which featured Hichkas, Behzad Leito and Arash Dara.
+Hidden has described it as closer to a selection of songs than a conceptual album, and singled out its opening track, "Tehran Mal-e Maneh" ("Tehran Is Mine").